Probus Parish Council

 Annual Parish Meeting 2023

-All residents are invited to attend the Annual Parish Meeting held on Tuesday, the 30th of May 2023 in Probus Village Hall at 7pm.
-This is an opportunity to engage in the future development of Probus, learn about completed and forthcoming projects, ask questions and exchange ideas.
-Tea, coffee & biscuits will be provided.
+All residents were invited to attend the Annual Parish Meeting held on Tuesday, the 30th of May 2023 in Probus Village Hall at 7pm.
+This was an opportunity to engage in the future development of Probus, learn about completed and forthcoming projects, ask questions and exchange ideas.
+Several residents attended the meeting along with representatives from local community groups.
+We heard annual reports from the community groups and the Parish Council.
+Plans and. goals for the year ahead were shared and discussed along with a number of other issues raised by residents at the meeting.

-For further information, please contact the Parish Clerk on 07749 626021 or firstname.lastname@example.org
+For further information on the work of the council, please contact the Parish Clerk on 07749 626021 or email@example.com

 Parish Councillor - Vacancy

-The Parish Council is seeking new Councillors to fill one remaining vacancy.
+The Parish Council is seeking a nomination/application for a new Councillor to fill one remaining vacancy.

-Would you like to help your local community by becoming a Parish Councillor?
+Would you like to support & help your local community by becoming a Parish Councillor?

 Do you have a few hours you could spare each month for a voluntary role with a lot of satisfaction to be gained from helping run local services for local people and supporting the community?